Mālavikāgnimitram: Act IV.

 Scene: The King had sent the Vidushaka to obtain news of Mālavikā.
 Iravati has called upon Queen Dharini and informed her of what had happened.
 Thereupon Dharini at her suggestion had Mālavikā and Vakulãvalikã put into a cellar as prisoners, and orders were issued to their guard that they were not to be released, unless the Queen's own snake-seal ring was produced by the messenger as guarantee of good faith.
 The Vidushaka devises an ingenious scheme to procure their release.

 Scene: Queen Dharini is nursing her injured leg and is attended upon by the Parivrajika.
 Vidushaka pretends he is bitten by a serpent when he was plucking flowers for the Queen.
-For the treatment, Physician Dhruvasiddhi asks for a snake object for an healing procedure.
+For the treatment, Physician Dhruvasiddhi asks for a snake object for a healing procedure.
 The unsuspecting Queen hands the snake ring.
 Then King is called upon on a false message of urgent business by the minister and leaves.

 Scene: By showing the signet-ring the guard, Mālavikā and Vakulãvalikã were set at liberty.
 King goes to meet Mālavikā and Vidushaka mounts guard outside but falls asleep which is observed by the passing guard and reports it to Queen Iravati.
 Iravati goes there in hope of finding the King but finds Mālavikā, Bakulavika and the King – and knows about the whole scheme.
 While the King is in a fix as to what to do or say next, they hear the news of Princess Vasulaksmi's accident.
 They depart.
 Mālavikā hopes that the Asoka would blossom with in five days and have the kindness of the Queen – which it did.